ZenithVal/OSCLeash/README.md

         ],
 ```

-We'll parse the name of your leath for `North` or `South` based on underscores.
+We'll parse the name of your leath for North, South, ect based on underscores.

 Whenever this leash is grabbed and pulled past the deadzone it will begin to turn. <br/>It will continue to turn until it is greater than the deadzone. <br/>